Recovering Structured Data From Superimposed Non-Linear Measurements: Extensions

 Picking $\hybW = (1, \dots, 1) \in \R^{M\times 1} $ for the direct method and $\hybW = \I{M} \in \R^{M \times M}$ for the lifting method, we immediately obtain the measurement designs of Algorithm~\ref{algo:direct} and Algorithm~\ref{algo:lifting}, respectively.
 This particular shows that our initial approaches are special (extreme) cases of the hybrid method; see also Example~\ref{ex:extensions:hybrid}\ref{ex:extensions:hybrid:direct} and \ref{ex:extensions:hybrid:lifting} below.
-The above algorithm however leaves us much more freedom to tackle the recovery problem: It permits arbitrary linear combination of the measurement ensemble $\{ \a^j \}_{j = 1}^M$.
-Furthermore, we do not restrict to the case of sparse vectors anymore but allow for general convex constraint sets.
+The above algorithm however leaves us much more freedom to tackle the recovery problem: It permits arbitrary linear combinations of the measurement ensembles $\{ \a_i^j \}_{j = 1}^M$; each resulting hybrid measurement vector $\ahyb_i^k$ in \eqref{eq:hybrid:hybmeas} reflects a certain \emph{hypothesis} on how the raw measurements vectors $\{ \a_i^j \}_{j = 1}^M$ should be appropriately linked with each other.
+Thus, the total count $N$ of hybrid measurement vectors corresponds to the number of hypotheses made; in particular, there is only $N = 1$ ``strong'' hypothesis for the direct method, while there are $N = M$ ``independent'' hypotheses for the lifting method, avoiding any additional presumptions.
+Finally, let us point out that Algorithm~\ref{algo:hybrid} is not restricted to sparsity-promoting constraints anymore but allows for general convex constraint sets.